-You will notice that your cat’s pupils dilate and constrict in response to changes in light levels.
-In bright light, they will constrict to protect the back of the eye, but in the dark, they will dilate to let as much light in as possible.
+You will notice that your cat’s pupils change size in response to light.
+In bright light, the pupils constrict to protect the back of the eye, but in the dark, the eyes dilate to let as much light in as possible.

-If you are wondering can cats see in the dark, their vision is not perfect and they cannot see any more than we can in the pitch black.
-However, they can see much better in low light conditions, which is all thanks to their pupils dilating and letting as much light into their eyes as possible.
+If you are wondering, “Can cats see in the dark?” their night vision is not perfect.
+However, they can see much better in low light conditions, which is all thanks to their pupils dilating and letting as much light into their eyes as possible!

-Another side effect of adrenaline is that it makes cats’ pupils dilate.
-So, if your cat’s pupils are big and round, it is best to leave your cat be.
-It could be anything from a loud noise to an unknown house visitor that makes your cat feel scared, so leave them time to settle and realize they are still in a safe space and approach them when their eyes are back to normal.
+If your cat’s pupils are big and round, it is best to leave your cat be.
+Scared cats are more likely to attack or lash out in fear.
+Leave them time to settle and realize they are still in a safe space and approach them when their eyes are not dilated and are back to normal size.

-The reason cat’s eyes dilate when they play is because adrenaline is again pumping around their bodies.
-When hunting prey in the wild, cats need to be alert, fearless, and have lots of blood going to their muscles so that they can respond quickly and catch their next meal, and they rely on adrenaline for this.
+Cats’ eyes also dilate when they are hunting or playing.
+This is because of the hormone adrenaline.
+When hunting in the wild, cats need to be alert, fearless and have lots of blood flow to muscles so that they can successfully catch their next meal, and they rely on adrenaline for this.

-For cats, their version of playing is hunting – playing with toy mice, chasing bits of string, or pouncing on their cat kicker toy.
-Therefore, adrenaline will be pumping around their bodies as they play, making their pupils involuntarily dilate.
+For domestic cats, their version of playing is hunting – playing with toy mice, chasing bits of string, or pouncing on their cat kicker toy are all similar motions to hunting real-life prey.
+Therefore, playing has the same effect on the body.
+Adrenaline pumps around their bodies as they play, making their pupils involuntarily dilate.

-Although having pupils that dilate and constrict in different circumstances is a sign of good feline health, if your cat’s eyes are always dilated it can be concerning.
+Having pupils that dilate and constrict in different circumstances is a sign of good feline health.
+Yet if your cat’s eyes are always dilated it can be concerning.
 Cats’ eyes often give away a lot about how your cat is feeling and can be the first obvious symptom for many underlying conditions.